rasmunk/McWeb/README.md

 To run McWeb, run the following command within the McWeb directory:
 * docker stack deploy --compose-file docker-compose.yaml mcweb-service

 This is sufficient for testing but should not be used in deployed systems as it contains default django logins as discussed below.
-These should be altered in the Dockerfile and a local image should be built using the command:
+These should be altered in the Dockerfile.
+If you wish to host McWeb and have it accessible from an external IP you will need to add said IP to the ALLOWED_HOSTS list in 'McWeb/mcsimrunner/mcweb/settings.py.in'.
+Once any edits have been made you can build your image with the command:
 * docker build -f Dockerfile --no-cache --tag UNIQUE-IMAGE-NAME-HERE .

 This will build a local copy of the 'mcweb' docker image.
 Once 'docker-compose.yaml' has been updated with the new image name, it can then be run using: